close2/alibvr/doc/README_CLOCK.md

 When `clock.h` is included `Timer0` is used as system clock.

-This system clock is also used in some other parts of this library, where `clock.h` is automatically included.
+This system clock is also used in some other parts of `alibvr`, where `clock.h` is then automatically included.

 The `Timer0` prescaler is set to clkIO/64.